 - Connection to spirit

 According to ancient yoga philosophy, the study of yoga ultimately helps us to understand our role in the enfoldment of the universe: that through self realisation, one experiences the interconnectedness of all life.
 As we explore our own personal “eco systems” through yoga, we become more mindful of its interrelation to not only others’ “eco-systems”, but also the planet’s.
-To practice yoga is to practice spirituality in a scientific way.
-Without awareness of the spiritual dimensions of life, we are living impoverished lives.
-The more we can incorporate the virtues of curiosity, consideration and appreciation into our yoga practice and life, the more space there is for divine wisdom to make itself known.
+To practice yoga is to practise spirituality in a scientific way.
+And without awareness of any spiritual dimensions of life, we are living impoverished lives.
+The more we can incorporate the virtues of curiosity, consideration and appreciation into our yoga practise and life, the more space there is for divine wisdom to make itself known.

 We can’t encourage you enough to take up a little yoga.
 In life you tend to think you need a map, but what you really want is a compass - Yoga will inevitably always point you in the most auspicious direction, acting as your own personal compass for navigating life in the most abundant way imaginable.

 Couldn’t agree more.
 Thank you for putting it so eloquently.